 - We will try to give feedback to applicants who request it, but we do not have the resources to go into detail.
 If an applicant is unsuccessful, we will try to offer guidance on finding alternative sources of funding.

-- Successful applicants will receive payments upon receipt of an invoice to Love Kingston; payments may take up to 1 month from receipt of invoice.
+- Successful applicants will receive payments upon receipt of your signed Love Kingston grant agreement; payments may take up to 1 month from receipt of the agreement.

-- Grantees will be required to submit a short (one-page) report on the project/activities including a summary budget, within a year of the fund’s release.
+- Grantees will be required to submit a short (one-page) report on the project/activities including a summary budget and photographs, within a year of the fund’s release.
 Grantees will be required to acknowledge Love Kingston's funding on any publicity material they produce – logos/guidance will be provided on request.
-Please email firstname.lastname@example.org.
+Please email: email@example.com.
 They may also be asked to participate in publicity and/or fundraising material to promote Love Kingston.

 2019 Small Grants

-We gave grants of up to £3,000 to several small organisations for intergenerational projects in the Royal Borough of Kingston upon Thames.
+We gave seven grants of up to £3,000 to local charities and organisations with charitable objects for intergenerational projects in the Royal Borough of Kingston upon Thames.

 - Anstee Bridge